 There is also a range of devices that monitor air-quality, employee vitals, and much more to ensure that workers remain physically safe while on the job.

 4D Seismic Technology

-Alongside the above mentioned augmented and virtual reality software has been 4D seismic technology.
-This is predominantly used by petroleum geophysicists and geologists to map out potential reserves for exploration.
+Alongside the above-mentioned augmented and virtual reality software has been 4D seismic technology.
+Petroleum geophysicists and geologists predominantly use this to map out potential reserves for exploration.
 There are a variety of benefits associated with this, with the most obvious being cost-savings.

 Companies will also see less time investment for areas that may not be as fruitful as they may have believed.
 It also means that they’ll be able to plan out subsequent moves more effectively from an earlier stage.

 While this was already seen with 3D technology, 4D helps firms determine how a reservoir should change over time, providing them with much more data.